-Right: Students have the right to a Responsibility: responsibility to
+Right: Students have the right to a peaceful assembly.

 Responsibility: Students have the responsibility to secure approval for use of school facilities for assembly; to discuss with an administrator the appropriateness of the facility for the function; and to ensure that assembly does not disrupt the educational process.
 Lack of adequate supervision shall be grounds for disapproval of assembly.